IR

 • Planning and development capabilities for realizing a product lineup of city center, large-scale, and redevelopment

-*2 As of the end of June 2024
+*2 As of the end of July 2025

 Business Strategies

-• Strengthen the ability to make proposals to customers through the integrated management of customer data and enhance collaboration among Group companies
+• Strengthen the ability to make proposals to customers through the integrated management of customer data and enhance collaboration among Group companies.

-• Provide one-stop service for every customer need
+• Provide one-stop service for every customer need.

 Hotels and Resorts